Everything We Know About “The Legend of Zelda: Breath of the Wild”

 7. Three new amiibo will be released.

 Archer Link, Rider Link, and a Guardian amiibo will all be available in 2017, likely on the same day the game is released.
 When tapped on the Gamepad, the Archer Link amiibo will give Link a bow and arrow and the Rider Link amiibo will give Link a horse.
 We’re not sure what the Guardian amiibo does just yet, but we do know it’s one of the enemies in the game and the very first amiibo to have moveable parts.
+Watch this video to see an up close look at the new amiibo.

 If you have a Wolf Link amiibo, you can import the character into the game and it will stay by Link’s side until it’s defeated.
 After you lose Wolf Link, you’ll have to wait 24 hours to add him back in.
 The wolf character will help you with hunting, battling, and can even sense things Link can’t.